jeanslack/Videomass/features.md

     - Denoise
     - Stabilization
     - Color equlizer
-- Audio filters for volume normalization:
+- Audio filters for volume normalization such us:
     - PEAK, RMS and [EBU-R128](http://ffmpeg.org/ffmpeg-filters.html#loudnorm) normalizers.
     - PEAK and RMS volume analysis reporting.
     - Ability to apply volume normalization only for certain audio streams in videos.